Take these Steps with Your Federal Student Loans

 For those with government-held loans, the relief options provided a record-long “breather.”

-Now it’s time to take steps after the relief programs end.
-Borrowers should be ready to make student loan payments, even as policy makers discuss further extensions in the face of an increased number of borrowers becoming delinquent or defaulting on their loans.
+Now it’s time to take steps after the relief programs end with this student loans guide.
+Borrowers should be ready to know how to pay student loan payments, even as policy makers discuss further extensions in the face of an increased number of borrowers becoming delinquent or defaulting on their loans.

-Listed here are steps to move forward as protections end.
+Listed here are steps on what to do in regards to student loans in order to move forward as protections end.

 Step 1: Take Inventory